 Reduce food waste and make this easy loaf of bread which uses up leftover porridge / oatmeal.

-Oats are a breakfast staple here, either in porridge or Bircher muesli.
+Oats are a breakfast staple here, in winter as porridge or Bircher muesli when it’s warmer.
 But there’s more to oats than just porridge: here’s a novel use, adding another layer of flavour to this delicious and wholesome loaf of home-made porridge bread.
 Inspiration came from a dinner cooked by Skye Gyngell with Miele, where a sourdough bread incorporating porridge was served.
 There are many recipes for this type of bread available including one from Chad Robertson, to be found in Tartine Book No.3.
 So rather than add to that list, I decided to make a yeasted porridge bread.

 I make porridge using the ratio of 2:1:1 by volume of water, milk and oats.
 Half a cup of oats makes plenty for one person, but if I’ve made too much this porridge loaf is the perfect way to use the excess.
 I wait until the porridge is cold before starting to bake, as I don’t want to heat the yeast before it’s had a chance to raise the dough to a light and airy state.

 As there’s so much liquid in the porridge, this makes for a very loose dough.
 When kneading, it doesn’t come together into a pliable, soft dough as normal, but rather rather wet.
+It’s a perfect candidate for a dough hook and a mixing machine.
 However, after 10 minutes kneading or so, there’s a definite change in texture and more structure to the dough.
 Use your normal bread making technique: mix and knead, allow to raise, knock back and form into a loaf, proof in a loaf tin and then bake.
 As it’s such a wet and sticky dough, it’s probably not one for absolute baking novices.
 Instead, try our basic loaf recipe.

 For the ultimate meal to use up leftovers serve this with our left over salad soup.